richardkrikler/WEBT_M6_Viewa-Las-Vegas/README.md

 The Project M6 Viewa Las Vegas is about an Info Website for the most famous hotels in Las Vegas.

-Our Task 1s to build a **frontend responsive** prototype
+Our Task is to build a **frontend responsive** prototype

-Authors: Richard KrikLer, Jakob Mucherl, Hadi Tlais
+Authors: Richard Krikler, Jakob Mucherl, Hadi Tlais